 9. Motivational Thoughts – Diagram

 Your thoughts affect you and your results.
 Therefore, it is important that you become aware of your thoughts.
 It’s also important to know that the brain cannot clearly distinguish between what you have actually experienced and what you merely have thought.
 That is the core of mental training.

-You create a desired image – and then connect it with positive emotions, thoughts and images.
+You create the desired image – and then connect it with positive emotions, thoughts, and images.
 So, what you imagine and tell yourself in your inner dialogue is going to affect the resources you have available.
 Your resources affect your actions and the actions give you a specific result or goal.
-Both a positive and a negative result will then again affects your internal dialogue /Belief in either one direction or another and the process will run again – as showed in the diagram below:
+Both a positive and a negative result will then again affects your internal dialogue /Belief in either one direction or another and the process will run again – as shown in the diagram below: